for easy summarising and joins

 #> TRUE): NA observations detected - NA observation size will be assumed to be 0

-Any surveys with NA observations are assumed to have zero observations, which, if you left join to the survey table by survey_id, should be correct.
-The average number of movements observed per minute of survey is 0.0346667 flights per minute.
+Any surveys with NA observations are assumed to have zero observations, which, if you left join to the survey table by survey_id (like we did above), should be correct.
+The average number of movements observed per minute of survey is 0.0015556 flights per minute.

 Step 2 - Flux through turbine